Teaching with Heart: Dr. Andrew Wiley and Kent State’s M.Ed. in Special Education

 I truly love what I do at Kent State.
 Many, many positive moments come to mind, lots of them just before or just after my students successfully complete their program or their degree.
 Honestly, one of my favorite memories occurred at the height of the COVID-19 pandemic, when everyone was hunkered down and anxious.
 It was such a strange time for students, faculty, and everyone everywhere.

-I was teaching an online course on inclusive, research-based practices that I had to develop on short notice.
+I was teaching an online course on research-based practices that I had to develop on short notice.
 Near the end of the semester, I began receiving very personal emails from my students, expressing their appreciation for the course and, more importantly, for being supportive and caring and for doing my best to keep everyone connected.
 I received several emails – more than a third of the students enrolled in the course, and it really was a bright spot in a dark time, for both me and my students.
 Now, it’s possible that some very nice student or students communicated with each other and came up with the idea to send me some encouragement, I don’t know.
-Regardless, this is something I try to maintain to this day in all my online courses and workshops – frequent communication and feedback, being caring and supportive, giving students opportunities and resources for interaction and to explore course content further.
+Regardless, this is something I try to maintain to this day in all my online courses and workshops – frequent communication and feedback, being caring and supportive, giving students opportunities and resources for interaction, and to explore course content further.
 COVID was a tough time, but I really do believe I learned some things about excellence in online teaching.

 Is there anything else you’d like to share about yourself?